PETER-EMANMAN/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is a script that prints the absolute path name of the current working directory ls command is usde to display the contents list of your current directory cd ~ changes the working directory to the user’s home directory
+pwd is a script that prints the absolute path name of the current working directory ls command is usde to display the contents list of your current directory cd ~ changes the working directory to the user’s home directory ls -l displays current directory contents in a long format